EU and family law

-The court is not entitled to hear an appeal against the decision.
+The court is not entitled to hear an appeal against the foreign decision.

-As explained above, Regulation 2201/2003 does not determine what law applies when an application for divorce is being considered.
-For example, if an Irish person living in the UK wants to divorce a German spouse who is living in France, which national law applies?
+Regulation 2201/2003 or 2019/1111 do not determine what law applies when an application for divorce is being considered.
+For example, if an Irish person living in Spain wants to divorce a German spouse who is living in France, which national law applies?

-Regulation 1259/2010 of 20 December 2010 (known as "the Rome III Regulation") implementing enhanced cooperation in the area of the law applicable to divorce and legal separation was adopted by 14 EU member states.
-It came into effect in those member states on 21 June 2012.
-Ireland and the UK have not opted into this Regulation.
+Regulation 1259/2010 (known as "the Rome III Regulation") implementing enhanced cooperation in the area of the law applicable to divorce and legal separation currently applies in 17 member states.
+Ireland has not opted into this Regulation.
 The Regulation allows international couples in the member states where it applies to agree in advance which law will apply to their divorce or legal separation, as long as the agreed law is the law of the member state with which they have a closer connection.
 In case the couple cannot agree, the judge can use a common formula for deciding which country's law applies.
-This Regulation 1259/2010 does not affect the application of Regulation 2201/2003.

 Parental responsibility includes rights of custody and rights of access, guardianship, the placement of a child in a foster family or in institutional care.
 The Regulation does not apply to proceedings which involve:

-The parents may agree to have the question of parental responsibility decided in the court which has jurisdiction on the matrimonial matter or may agree to have the case heard by the court of a country with which the child has a close connection (for example, nationality).
+The parents may agree to have the question of parental responsibility decided in the court which has jurisdiction on the matrimonial matter (for example, divorce, annulment or legal separation) or may agree to have the case heard by the court of a country with which the child has a close connection (for example, nationality).

-If the child's habitual residence cannot be established, then the member state in which the child is present has jurisdiction.
+If the child's habitual residence cannot be established, then the EU country in which the child is present has jurisdiction.